aryarm/as_analysis/Snakefiles/README.WASP.md

  - A VCF file containing SNPs for WASP.
 If you don't have this, you can generate it using the [variant calling pipeline](https://github.com/aryam7/as_analysis/blob/master/Snakefiles/README.variant_calling.md).
 The VCF can contain any type of variant, but if you are performing our allele specific analysis, it is much faster to provide a VCF containing only heterozygous SNPs, since all other variants will be ignored anyway.
  - A reference genome for RNA-seq alignment
  - A STAR index of the aforementioned reference genome

+## Other Inputs and Options
+ - A text file containing names and lengths of all chromosomes in the assembly.
+You can usually download these from the [UCSC genome browser](http://hgdownload.soe.ucsc.edu/goldenPath/hg19/database/) or use an example that comes with WASP.
+ - Your VCF must be converted to the HDF5 format before it can be used by WASP.
+You can optionally specify a directory to which you'd like these files written.
+Otherwise, the pipeline will default to `genotypes/snp_h5/`.

 ## Running the WASP pipeline on its own
+Make sure to download [WASP](https://github.com/bmvdgeijn/WASP) before running the pipeline.
+In your config file, you must specify the path to the directory in which you downloaded it.

 When calling [Snakemake](http://snakemake.readthedocs.io/en/stable/getting_started/installation.html), use options `-s` and `--configfile` to specify the location of the Snakefile and its corresponding config file.
 We also recommend using the `--use-conda` option to let Snakemake [handle all dependencies](http://snakemake.readthedocs.io/en/latest/snakefiles/deployment.html#integrated-package-management) of the pipeline.

     snakemake -s Snakefiles/Snakefile-WASP --configfile Snakefiles/config-WASP.yaml --use-conda